gottacatchenall/ms_ptl/README.md

 **Model species and ecological monitoring**

 There are a lot of species on Earth.
 Monitoring them all would be hard.
-Can we use single species a proxies for larger groups of species?
+Can we use single species as a proxy for a larger group of species?
 Maybe a little.
 PTL can guide us on what good proxy species are.

+# References